 Waymaker will use its best endeavours to ensure that an individual is advised of the consequences of not providing the requested information.
 This may include individual collection statements.

-Organisations to which Waymaker discloses information may include insurers, service providers, solicitors and mailing houses.
+Organizations to which Waymaker discloses information may include insurers, service providers, solicitors and mailing houses.

 Waymaker will only collect and use information for the purpose exposed to the individual at the time of collection (this may be done by using the respective individual collection statements).

-Organisations to which Waymaker discloses information may include information technology and marketing service providers, insurers, solicitors, financial advisors, auditors and mailing houses.
+Organizations to which Waymaker discloses information may include information technology and marketing service providers, insurers, solicitors, financial advisors, auditors and mailing houses.

 Waymaker will destroy any personal information collected, either once its need has been met or as prescribed by the Privacy Act.

 Waymaker will take reasonable steps to ensure that all personal information remains secure from unauthorised access.